-Privatization Of Public Education Off Course
+Privatization Of Public Schools Lacks Accountability

 Public education in the United States is under attack.
 Teachers, in particular, are fighting for their professional lives.
 The assault is part of a national neo-political movement that’s fighting for control of public funding on many fronts.
 The gold rush of mass privatization is already chipping away at our public lands, military, healthcare, corrections, transportation, and much more.
 Those takeovers were easy pickings.
 The impact on America has been costly.
+They aren’t done.

 The battle for our public schools isn’t new.
 It’s just taking longer than some profiteers would like.
 That’s because our public schools represent a much more complex take-over target.
 Public schools are glass houses with thousands of stakeholders watching in every state.
 The recall of the school board in Jefferson County, Colorado is a great example of what an informed and motivated group of stakeholders can do in the face of corruption, collusion and fraud.
-Arizona is recalling the state’s Superintendent of Public Schools, Diane Douglas.
-Arizona’s Governor Ducey is reluctant to pay up on a recent court judgement that says Arizona owes public schools more than $330 million.
-When public servants ignore the best interests of communities in favor of greedy political agendas, they become public enemies.

 To accomplish these subversive take-overs, public schools are being thrust into crisis in an attempt to dismantle them completely.
 Our public schools have been converted into turf wars for the benefit of Wall Street and foreign corporations.
 Students, families and entire communities are caught in the crossfire.
 It’s an assault on democracy and it’s an assault on our children.
 Citizens and elected officials alike must defend our children’s civil right to public education.